Dara O'Briain saved from robot attack

 And Dara, who is also known for his hosting duties on the likes of 'Mock The Week', also revealed some of the robots costed in excess of £25,000.

-He told Square Eyes: "There are robots which cost £25,000.
+He told the Daily Mirror newspaper: "There are robots which cost £25,000.
 They're engineered to within an inch of their lives, they have computer systems and they're wrapped in dry ice to cool them.

 "There are levels of care that you would not see outside of the Premier League - but there are some proper ding-dong battles.
 Some are over in seconds, some are three minutes of just smashing each other, sometimes one flips another right out.
 The contestants generally take it in very good spirit but there were some tears."